kevinyswong/kevinyswong.github.io/index.md

   published a
   <a href="https://opportunityinsights.org/paper/losteinsteins/">paper</a>
-  on how the children who grow up to be inventors are more likely to come from high-income households, even among children who had similar test scores.
+  on how the children who grow up to be inventors are more likely to come from high-income households, even among children who had similar test scores, a barometer for equal ability.
 Chetty's study further reveals that environmental effects play an important role in children's eventual likelihood to innovate, which is enhanced by early exposure to innovative environments through their parents or neighborhoods.
 Chetty elaborates:
   <blockquote>
   [T]he data point to mechanisms such as transmission of specific human capital, access to networks that help children pursue a certain subfield, acquisition of